shawngraham/hist3812-f22/content/syllabus/schedule.md

 ## M3.2
 + Nov 21 **Archaeogaming**

+**Change of plans** We dove into sonification today.
+Concepts mapped [here](https://hist3812.netlify.app/slides/nov21.html).
+We might integrate some of what was originally imagined (below) into next week.

   - Have read for today:
     - Graham, Shawn.
 2020 An Approach to the Ethics of Archaeogaming, Internet Archaeology 55. https://doi.org/10.11141/ia.55.2
     - Nicholls, Florence Smith, and Michael Cook.
 'The Dark Souls of Archaeology: Recording Elden Ring' arxiv.org [link](https://arxiv.org/pdf/2204.10949.pdf)